velquorin/velquorin.github.io/handbook/handbook/basics/waypoints.md

 and whether to scale waypoints based on distance (by default, waypoints scale down as they get farther away).

 Both of the settings described above are on by default.

+Alongside that, you can manage waypoins through the waypoints list that you can open in pause menu and the title screen.
+It's identified via a **pin** icon, and is located alongside other client buttons.
+In it, you can add new waypoints, and edit / remove existing ones.

+Beware, that if you're not in a world, and you're trying to manually create a waypoint, you'll need to specify which world it belongs to.